preetysh/Molecular-Docking/README.md

 #### Macromolecule Editing:
 <sup> PyMOL has the ability to modify a macromolecule, including altering the dihedral angles, building a peptide, replacing a residue, and more.
 With PyMOL's Builder toolkit, one can also quickly create a molecule from nothing.

+#### Protein Preparation:
+<sup> Numerous defects may be detected in crystal structures and homology models, such as the incorrect conformation of Asn, Gln, and His, atom crashes, and the absence of pKa data.
+Therefore, protein preparation is a necessary step before performing any other molecular modelling work in order to acquire precise and trustworthy computational findings.
+This involves modifying the conformation/protonation state of the residues Asn, Gln, and His; fine-tuning the H-bond network; and energy minimization.

+#### Ligand Preparation:
+<sup> Prior to doing any additional modelling activities in structure-based protein-ligand modelling, all ligands must be properly prepared with the correct 3D geometries, suitable bond ordering, accessible tautomer, and proper ionisation states.

+### Protein–Ligand Docking